Kutch Museum: Collections

 The museum has the largest existing collection of Kshatrapa inscriptions, dating to the 1st century.
 The oldest Kshatrapa six inscription-stones found in Andhau village in Khavda are moved here.
 They are originally on the hillock and called Lashti.
 They were erected in time of Rudradaman I. The only Gujarati Abhira inscription of the 3rd century is also here.
-It also has an examples of the extinct Kutchi script (now the Kutchi language is mostly written in the Gujarati script) and a collection of coins, including the Koris - the local currency of Kutch till 1948.
+It also has an example of the extinct Kutchi script (now the Kutchi language is mostly written in the Gujarati script) and a collection of coins, including the Koris - the local currency of Kutch till 1948.

 The museum has almost 11 sections.
 The archaeological section has Indus seals.
 Different kinds of stone tablets are available also.
 The painting showing the different vocations of Kutch are on the display.
 There is also an excellent section which covers classical and musical instruments like Nagfani, Morchang and many others, which are put on the display of the museum.

 A section of the museum is devoted to tribal cultures, with many examples of ancient artifacts, folk arts and crafts and information about tribal peoples.
 The museum also has exhibits of embroidery, paintings, arms, musical instruments, sculpture and precious metalwork.

-Thus the museum broadly contains, a picture gallery, an anthropological section, an archeological section, textiles, weapons, musical instruments, a shipping section, and even stuffed animals.
+Thus, the museum broadly contains, a picture gallery, an anthropological section, an archeological section, textiles, weapons, musical instruments, a shipping section, and even stuffed animals.

 On the ground floor of the museum, in the center room, ‘Airavat’ is displayed.
 ‘Airavat’ is a carved, wooden, snow white Indian elephant with seven tusks.
 ‘Airavat’ was prepared in Mandvi in the 18th century, in the worship of Tirthankar.
 The rest of its body is painted with flowers.
 The Indian Government issued a postal stamp in 1978, depicting this ‘Airavat’, under the postal series "Treasures of Museum".

 The oldest museum of Gujarat, Kutch Museum was also the first museum of India to become online virtual museum in 2010.